Heritage

 Railway City CentralJust the facts

-Main strip: Palmer Memorial Walkway along the Whistlestop Trail Founded: 1860s-70s Neighbourhood Giants: CASO Station & Elgin County Railway Museum Best photo spot: CASO Station (sunset shoots can be particularly stunning) Architecture: Italianate details of the CASO Station balanced by the industrial complexity of the Elgin County Railway Museum, (formerly the Michigan Central Railroad shops).
-Residences built gradually to serve as homes for employees of a variety of railway companies.
-Where to mingle with locals: Joe Thornton Community Centre The vibe This area is where St. Thomas earned its identity as 'The Railway City.'
-The CASO Station, built 1871-1873, stands as one of the country's most impressive railway buildings, shaping the area even before St. Thomas became a city in 1881.
-In 1913, the Michigan Central Railroad shops added industrial significance, employing 400 workers at their peak and complementing the CASO Station’s design.
-Today, the neighbourhood is evolving to meet modern needs.
-Clues to its future can be seen in the vibrant boxcar murals by artists like Mediah, Laura Woermke, SBUONE, and others.
-Landmarks like the Joe Thornton Community Centre named for St. Thomas's legendary NHL player, offer recreation and hockey.
-The New York Central Ball Park hosts baseball along Wellington Street, while the Railway City Skatepark draws skaters from near and far.
-The history This area, historically known as Millersburg, was split into two wards—St. David’s North and South—and joined St. Thomas in 1871.
-Michigan Central Park, later renamed New York Central Park, was developed after World War I by F.B.
-Bennett and the St. Thomas Horticultural Society, extending east from Ross Street north of the CASO Station.
-The YWCA, originally near City Hall, later stood at Ross and Talbot from 1914 as a temporary home for railway workers.
-It was demolished in 1999.
-The New York Central Ball Park once featured a Grandstand at the east end of Barnes Street. |
+Main strip: Palmer Memorial Walkway on the Whistlestop Trail Founded: 1860s-70s Neighbourhood Giants: CASO Station & Elgin County Railway Museum Best photo spot: CASO Station Architecture: Italianate details of the CASO Station balanced by the industrial complexity of the Elgin County Railway Museum, (formerly the Michigan Central Railroad shops).
+Residences built to serve as homes for employees of railway companies.
+Where to mingle with locals: Joe Thornton Community Centre The vibe This neighbourhood is where St. Thomas earned its nickname, The Railway City.
+The iconic CASO Station (built 1871–1873) remains one of Canada’s most impressive railway buildings, shaping the area long before the city’s official founding in 1881.
+The 1913 Michigan Central Railroad shops added industrial strength, employing hundreds and complementing the station’s heritage.
+Today, the area is evolving with vibrant boxcar murals by artists like Mediah and Laura Woermke, blending history with modern creativity.
+Recreation hubs include the Joe Thornton Community Centre—named for the local NHL legend—the New York Central Ball Park for baseball, and the popular Railway City Skatepark.
+The History Known historically as Millersburg, this area was incorporated into St. Thomas in 1871, divided into St. David’s North and South wards.
+Michigan Central Park (later New York Central Park) was developed after WWI by local horticulturists.
+Notable landmarks included the YWCA (once a railway workers’ shelter) and the Grandstand at New York Central Ball Park’s Barnes Street entrance—both now gone but part of the neighbourhood’s rich past. |